 |IOUT/VREF = ILOAD × RSENSE × 25/VREF||[Eq.
 2]|

-output, produces an error that is the inverse function of the VREF
+Equation 1, which uses the POUT output, is not dependant on the accuracy of VREF.
+Equation 2, which uses the IOUT output, produces an error that is the inverse function of the VREF accuracy.

 The overall accuracy of the system shown in Figures 2 and 3 depends on many factors: resistor tolerance, the amplifier's gain error, voltage offset and bias current, reference voltage accuracy, ADC errors, and the drift versus temperature of all the above.
 The solution presented in Figures 2 and 3 uses the analog multiplier of the MAX4211 to improve the system accuracy by eliminating one of the causes of errors—the inaccuracy of the reference voltage.

 There are at least three sources of errors that can affect VREF accuracy:

 - Initial DC error (percentage of the nominal value)

 - The VREF value changes with the load